allanbrandonr/ScoringModels-Automation/README.md

 Depending on the type of variable, different performance metrics and statistical significance tests are available.

 # The codes
 - trameado: Estimates the optimum weighted interval partition for each explanatory variable in the set.
-This partition is optimum on the performance metric chosen.
+This partition is optimum on the chosen performance metric.
 It also provide the prediction procedure for new data.
-- modelado: Fits a weighted regression model and makes an optimum variable backward selection conidering minimum count of variables, collinearity, variable weight thresholds and significance
+- modelado: Fits a weighted regression model and makes an optimum variable backward selection conidering minimum count of variables, collinearity, variable weight thresholds and significance.
+It also provide the prediction procedure for new data.
 - transformaciones: Apply transformations to re shape each variable or shifts to consider previous information.